1. Let go of your expectations

 The most important part with all of this is to find what works for you.
 Even if the above steps don’t quite resonate, I’d really encourage you to not give up.
 Continue to research and explore different techniques that might work and lead you to that place of peace and contentment that the above has done so for me.

-If you'd like to know more about how you actively begin to practice meditation with me, I'd love for you to click below, read what Soul Flow is about and register your interest either for an upcoming group class or One-on-One lessons with myself.
+If you'd like to know more about how you actively begin to practice meditation with me, I'd love for you to click below and read what Soul Alive is about.